 BREAD:

-Pour the milk into a large saucepan.
 Over medium heat, bring the milk just to the boiling point but do not let it boil.
-Turn off the heat and add the butter.
+Turn off the heat and add the butter to the warm milk.
 Stir occasionally until the butter is completely melted.
-Add the sugar and mix in well.
-Set aside and let the mixture cool to lukewarm.

-In a 2 cup measuring cup or bowl, add the warm water.
+In a 2 cup measuring cup or bowl, add the ¼ cup warm water.
 Sprinkle the yeast over the water then add the 1 tablespoon of sugar.
 Stir to combine.
 Let the yeast mixture rise until it is triple in size.

-Beat the two eggs and add to the cooled milk mixture.
-Pour the milk mixture into a large mixing bowl.
-Add the yeast mixture and the cardamon.
+Add the beaten eggs to the cooled room temperature milk mixture.
+Pour the milk mixture into a large bowl or into the bowl of stand mixer.

 Remove the dough from the bowl and punch it down so it deflates.

-Take 3 of the ropes and braid to create a loaf.
 Repeat this process for the second loaf.
 If you are adding colored eggs, tuck them into the braids.

 Place the loaves on greased cookie sheets and put them in a warm place, lightly covered with plastic wrap.
-Let them rise until they have doubled in size, for 1-1/2 to 2 hours.
+Let them rise until they have doubled in size, for 1½ to 2 hours.

-Preheat the oven to 350 degrees.
 Lightly brush the tops of the loaves with the beaten egg and milk mixture.

 Bake the bread for about 30 minutes until golden brown.
 The bread should sound hollow when tapped.

-Remove to racks and cool.
+Remove the breads to wire racks and cool.

 ICING: